Premium Genetic World Champion Pawpaw Seed

 400-50 A hybrid of A. triloba x A. incarna bred by Lester Davis, Columbus GA.
 Open pollinated.
 Large flowers opening tubular, light green changing to purple and to red, up to 4 cm.
 Small fruit, inedible.
 Beautiful landscape small tree.
 Zone 5.

-Quantities and prices of our crop from current hybridizing efforts
+Quantities and prices of seed from our 2018 hybridizing efforts and crop

 Mammoth X Summer Delight = (Overleese X Sunflower) - 812 plus gm per fruit